MarcusGitAccount/SCSS-Grid-System/README.md

 # SCSS-Grid-System

 Customizable grid system created with SCSS.
-It resemblances Twitter syntax because it's already pretty good and intuitive.
-And I like it.
+It resemblances Twitter's Bootstrap framework syntax because it's already pretty good and intuitive and I also like it.
+I've created this frameworks because I needed a lightweight and customizable css grid-system.

 # It allows the following: